dparne/Ng2Docs/AngularGuidelines.md

   }
 }
 ```
-Former is the preferred choice of writing a constructor.

 ### Modules
 - Make use of Angular modules to group related sections of a website so that they are only loaded when the section of the website is visited